zyli93/SAECON/README.md

 ## Prerequisite

-To run preprocess for Saecc, we need to get ready for a few things: datasets,  Python packages, nltk corpora dependencies, pre-trained bert model, and glove pre-trained word vectors.
+To run preprocess for SAECON, we need to get ready for a few things: datasets,  Python packages, nltk corpora dependencies, pre-trained bert model, and glove pre-trained word vectors.
 ### Data
 #### Comparative Preference Classification (CPC)
 The datasets are included in this repo.
 They are originally released by authors of [Categorizing Comparative Sentences](https://arxiv.org/abs/1809.06152).
 Here's the